alitaoube/MKS22X-FinalProject/README.md

    - Fixed error that led the game to end if the zombies hit the lawnmowers, and didn't properly clear everything.
    - Added two images - one for the main menu, and another that was custom edited to allow you to choose a gamemode and also has our names on it.
 Very nice looking.
    - Added the demo mode.
 This is essentially for testing out all features.
 It starts you off with 10000 sun, so you can plant whatever your heart desires.
 It also has three zombies at the top - garden, cone, and bucket - so that you can place whichever you please to see the interactions with the plant.

+  *Sam*
+   - instituted a variable that went back in the for loop for thingsToUpdate if something was removed so it wasn't skipped over.
+This didn't end up being necessary in the end.
+   - Added cooldown times for all of the plants so that you can't continuously keep buying the same one.
+   - Added an animation for cooldown which darkens the plant that you aren't able to buy to make it clear to the user that he cant buy it.
+   - Modified the shovel so you are able to click away form it.
+   - Created the ability to shift between different screens to make the user interface nicer.
+   - reformatted the draw method to do different things depending on which mode you are in (i.e. are you on the homescreen or the main menu screen or in demo mode etc...).
+   - added a method to clear all the lists when the user goes back to the main menu so that plants and zombies won't continue to exist after the user exits.
+   - adjusted values such as zombie health and sun production rates.
+   - fixed bugs such as one that made the text on the screen large for a split second after placing a plant or a zombie.
+   - reformatted the enter zombies method in the board class to make it easier for the user in adventure mode.
+   - got rid of cooldown in demo mode.
+   - final bug fixes and making the interface more graphically appealing.
+   - commented code.